NicoBellanich/journeys-cars-app-tracker/README.md

 For example: a group of 6 is waiting for a car and there are 4 empty seats at a car for 6; if a group of 2 requests a car you may take them in the car.
 This may mean that the group of 6 waits a long time, possibly until they become frustrated and leave.

-## Car Pooling Service description
+## Journeys cars app tracker  Service description

-The Car Pooling service is aimed to track the availability of our pool of cars.
+The Journeys cars app tracker  service is aimed to track the availability of our pool of cars.

 Cars have a different amount of seats available, they can accommodate groups of up to 4, 5 or 6 people.